smritisridhar41/Heartrate_Analysis/README.md

 # Heartrate_Analysis
-This repository contains my implementation on analyzing PPG/ECG/EEG signals using HeartPy library of Python.
+This repository contains my implementation on analyzing PPG/ECG signals using HeartPy, heart rate analysis package of Python.

 List of Notebooks available to view:
 1. Basic Implementation of analyzing the features of the PPG dataset available with the HeartPy library.